sonam13/Capstone_UOA/README.md

 # ✨ Method
 ## Overall

-We employ a two-stage training approach:
+We employ a Two-Stage Reward Guided RL Training approach:

 Stage 1: Learn to invoke search with only format-reward.